hwdsl2/docker-headscale/README.md

 ```

 Otherwise, it will download the latest version.
 Remove and re-create the container using instructions from [Quick start](#quick-start).
 Your data is preserved in the `headscale-data` volume.

+## Usage counts

+This image uses public GitHub release asset download counts for anonymous, aggregate usage counts.
+Counts are approximate and are not unique users or active installs.
+The image does not send a telemetry payload or use a private collector.
+It only attempts the best-effort count after the server starts with a mounted `/var/lib/headscale` volume, and again when that persistent install first runs a different image build.
+To opt out, set `HS_DISABLE_USAGE_COUNTS=1`.

 ## Technical details